brogan-leidos/5e-Mob-Attack-Helper/README.md

 This tools intention is to allow all aspiring druids, necromancers, and warlords to fulfill their wildest mass combat dreams; without the hassle of hearing your friends groan as you request to shoot a goblin with 40 skeletons at once.

 == ToDo:
-  1. Allow options to Disallow crits (Adamantine)
+  1. Hoverable damage information under the attack details
-  2. Hoverable damage information under the attack details Far Future: Save a JSON of current configuration
+  2. Error checking for the mob inputs, especially the weapon boxs Far Future: Save a JSON of current configuration

 == Known issues: